 Leonardo DiCaprio gives one of the best performances of his career as American business titan Howard Hughes.
 The Aviator is yet another great collaboration between DiCaprio and Scorsese.
 The role of Howard Hughes was no easy task to pull off.
 There are few real-world people who had as complex a life as Hughes.

-Not only was he a pioneer of film and aviation, he was subject to constant admiration, and he struggled enormously with OCD.
-But DiCaprio gives a masterful performance in the leading role which nominated him for an Oscar.
+Not only was he a pioneer of film and aviation, but he was also subject to constant admiration, and he struggled enormously with OCD.
+But DiCaprio gives a masterful performance in the leading role, which earned him an Oscar.

 The Aviator